Arif-PhyChem/MLQD/README.md

         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
-        'patience': 10,                 # int: Patience for early stopping in CNN training 'dataPath': 'data/fmo',         # str: Data path
+        'patience': 10,                 # int: Patience for early stopping in CNN training 'epochs': 100,                  # int: Number of epochs for training or optimization 'max_evals': 100,               # int: Number of maximum evaluations in hyperopt optimization 'dataPath': 'data/fmo',         # str: Data path
         'QDmodelOut': 'AIQD_FMO_model'  # str: (Optional), providing a name to save the model at }